 Danish winter sucks.
 It’s cold, dark, windy, and far too long.
 But on the weekends when it’s just the two of us, it’s actually quite a cosy time.
 One of my favorite things to do is to leave Robert in bed while I slip into the kitchen to bake homemade muffins, and this easy blueberry muffin recipe is the one I use most often.

 I’ve been using this recipe for years because it’s easy… just 8 ingredients and no sifting, creaming, or complicated weighing.
-30 minutes later, I’m serving Robert warm delicious homemade muffins in bed :)
+30 minutes later, I’m serving Robert warm delicious homemade muffins in bed.
+Looking back from 2020, I should’ve made him hemlock muffins ;-)

 Easy Blueberry Muffin Recipe